AnniePawl/To-Do-Web-Component/game_plan.md

-# To Do App Gameplan
+# To Do App Game Plan

 ## A `to-do-app` Element
 - Contains an array of To Do's as <strong>Property</strong>